 Documents that set out terms for supply of goods and services by third parties

 Exactly what goods and services your new business will need will depend on what it does.
 You'll need supply agreements of some sort, although these might have more specific names depending on what is supplied.
-For example, you may need agreements to have your goods manufactured or designed.
+For example, you may need manufacturing contracts to have your products designed and produced.

 Documents that set out the agreements with other people who build the business with you